checkly/headless-recorder/README.md

 but does the following already:

 - Records clicks and type events.
+- Add waitForNavigation, setViewPort and other useful clauses.
 - Generates a Puppeteer script.
 - Shows which events are being recorded.
 - Copy to clipboard.